-CRITERION 7.1
+CRITERION 7.1 Indicator 7.1.1

+The management plan and supporting A Forest management plan is available and

-documents shall
+documents shall provide:

-- Management - managed, limitations, land use and ownership basis status, socio-economic conditions, and regeneration profile of adjacent c) Description of silvicultural and/or also defined. other management system, based on the ecology of the forest in question and information gathered through - inventories. resource d) Rationale for rate of annual harvest and species selection. - e) Provisions for monitoring of forest dynamics. and growth - f) Environmental safeguards based on environmental assessments. - g) Plans for the identification and protection of rare, threatened and endangered species. - h) Maps describing the forest resource base including protected areas, planned management activities and land ownership. - i) Description and justification of harvesting techniques and equipment to be used.
+•

+b) Description of the forest resources authority, with exploitation goals and

+to be managed, environmental objectives on a short, mid and long term

+limitations, land use and ownership basis defined.
+Numbers, types of

+status, socio-economic conditions, and 2

+a profile of adjacent lands. environmental mitigation procedures are

+c) Description of silvicultural and/or also defined.

+other management system, based on

+the ecology of the forest in question

+and information gathered through

+resource inventories.

+d) Rationale for rate of annual harvest

+and species selection.

+e) Provisions for monitoring of forest

+growth and dynamics.

+f) Environmental safeguards based on

+environmental assessments.

+g) Plans for the identification and

+protection of rare, threatened and

+endangered species.

+h) Maps describing the forest resource

+base including protected areas,

+planned management activities and

+land ownership.

+i) Description and justification of

+harvesting techniques and equipment

+to be used.

+Indicator 7.1.2

+Forest inventories have been conducted and

+are detailed in each annual felling unit.
+From

+these, forest regeneration technical

+precautions and log or product extraction

+and transport procedures have been

+determined.
+These are developed in

+accordance with the forest manager's

+production and sales programme, as

+manifested in the Annual Operation Plans.